JvanKatwijk/eti-stuff/README.md

    identified, and the GUI shows the names of the programs, to press the button "eti is waiting", after which it will send the eti frames to the selected output device.

 b. eti-backend, which is a stripped Qt-DAB version which takes eti-frames as input.
-A command line option is to specify stdin as input file, if none is specified, the program will show a widget for selecting an input file.
+A command line option is to specify stdin as input file, if none is specified, the program will show a widget with a menu for selecting an input file.
    The GUI is simple, it will show the name of the ensemble and the names of programs.
-Selecting a program is as in the Qt-DAB software.
+Selecting a program is as in the Qt-DAB software, select a program name.
    It will start reading after pressing the start button.

 So, if you want to emulate a full dab-receiver, then just do